Casbah (film): Reception

-The film only recouped $600,000 of its negative cost.
+The film only recouped $600,000 of its cost.
 By September 24, 1949, the film had earned rentals of $1,092,283.

 Lawsuits

 Marston sued Universal in January 1949 for $250,000, alleging improper distribution.
-Universal counter-sued in May for $325,439, including the $320,439.25 Universal provided to the filmmakers, and $5,000 which Universal claimed Marston distributed contrary to their agreement.
+Universal counter-sued in May for $325,439, including the $320,439.25 Universal provided to the film-makers, and $5,000 which Universal claimed Marston distributed contrary to their agreement.

 Universal succeeded in getting a court judgment against Marston of $350,000.
-A judge ordered that the film be sold to auction for $329,486.
+A judge ordered that the film be offered for sale at auction.
 Universal bought all rights to the film at public auction for $5,000.
 This purchase was subject to an unsatisfied lien against the property of $195,000 to the Bank of America.

 Martin had to go to court again to argue (successfully) that he was entitled to claim his loss on the film as a tax deduction.

 Awards

 In 1949, the film was nominated for an Academy Award for Best Original Song for the song "For Every Man There's a Woman" by Harold Arlen (music) and Leo Robin (lyrics).